Switcher05/kubernetes-service-discovery/supporting_scripts/README.md

     1. minikube addons enable ingress
     2. echo "$(minikube ip) dev.frontend" | sudo tee -a /etc/hosts
     3. If api-gateway pod is running successfully you should now be able to hit it at http://dev.frontend
+    4. You can login using Username - "admin" Password - "admin"